Bakit Manipis ang Ulap?

 The story revolves around Marla, a woman who falls victim of an illicit affair with Miguel.
 She is also the love of George's life.
 George has been a good friend, but Marla has always loved Miguel even since college.
 Later on, Miguel marries Katrina to keep the family business from afloat.
 Marla falls in love with a new suitor, Ricardo, a rich businessman.
 Problems escalate when Marla becomes the stepmother of Alex, whom she met several times.

-The series reran on TV5 in 2021 and internationally on Kapatid5 cable channel.
-The series is being rebroadcast on Sari Sari Channel in 2023.
+Rerun

+The series was re-aired on TV5 from April 10 to June 16, 2023 on Hapon Champion afternoon block at 3:00 PM replacing the rerun of Sa Ngalan ng Ina and was replaced by the rerun of For Love or Money.